James B. Davis (general)

-General James Burr Davis (born November 14, 1935) is a retired U.S. Air Force general and was chief of staff, Supreme Headquarters Allied Powers Europe in Mons, Belgium.
+General James Burr Davis (born November 14, 1935) is a retired United States Air Force (USAF) general and was chief of staff, Supreme Headquarters Allied Powers Europe in Mons, Belgium.

 Biography

 Early life and qualifications

 General Davis was born in Wayne, Nebraska, in 1935, (Parents Mary Ellen Vallery & Burr Russell Davis) where he attended Wayne City High School and Wayne State College.
 He earned a bachelor's degree in electrical engineering from the U.S. Naval Academy in 1958 and a master's degree in public administration from Auburn University in 1976.
 He completed Armed Forces Staff College in 1971 and Air War College as a distinguished graduate in 1976.

 Early flight experience

-The general completed pilot training at Bartow Air Force Base, Florida, and Greenville Air Force Base, Mississippi.
+Davis completed pilot training at Bartow Air Force Base, Florida, and Greenville Air Force Base, Mississippi.
 After receiving wings in 1959, he was assigned as a KC-97 Stratofreighter pilot with the 4050th Air Refueling Wing, Westover Air Force Base, Massachusetts.
 In December 1964 he was assigned to Headquarters 8th Air Force, Westover.
 In July 1966 he moved to the Office of the Deputy Chief of Staff for Personnel, Headquarters U.S. Air Force, Washington, D.C., as an action officer in the Special Actions Branch.
 He transferred in June 1967 to George Air Force Base, California for F-4 Phantom II replacement training.